 In 1995, a wrongful death lawsuit was brought against a Maryland surgeon by the family of a dead patient, stating he botched a gallbladder surgery and failed to treat the complications that followed.
 The doctor denied the claims, saying he complied with the standards of care.
 In 2007, another patient brought a medical malpractice suit against the same doctor saying the doctor failed to treat her properly for a life-threatening complication following a surgery.
 Again, the doctor claimed he was following the standard of care.
-However, the doctor settled both of these cases and four other medical malpractice suits in the past 25 years.
+However, the doctor settled both of these cases and four other deadly medical errors medical malpractice suits in the past 25 years.

 The worst part is that Maryland’s Medical Board never took action against this doctor, despite multiple medical malpractice, negligence and wrongful death lawsuits against the doctor.
 And if you go to the Maryland, Washington, D.C. and Virginia public websites that claim to help you know your doctor’s history, the websites would claim this doctor has a clean record.

 Why aren’t Patients Receiving True Information About Their Doctors and Deadly Medical Errors?

 Physician and consumer advocate Sidney Wolfe, who tracks doctor discipline (or lack thereof) and transparency issues, says state medical boards are made aware of all lawsuit settlements involving physicians because this information is added to the National Practitioner Data Bank (NPDB).
 The NPDB was established by Congress specifically to protect the public, but the public does not have access to the information collected in it.

 So, when doctors settle medical malpractice lawsuits due to evidence that proves they acted negligently or violated the standard of care, this information is stored in the NPDB.
 However, patients or prospective patients of these doctors are not given any access to this information, which puts them at risk of undergoing procedures performed by doctors previously prone to medical errors.